 - Patients can return to work the same day

 - No special medication required to perform test

 Why is it important?

-The Gastrolyzer® hydrogen and methane breath test is a non-invasive way to help doctors diagnose and manage a number of conditions and disorders.
+The Gastrolyzer® hydrogen and methane breath test is a non-invasive way to assist doctors as an aid in the diagnosis and management of a number of conditions and disorders.
 One such condition the Gastrolyzer® tests for is lactose intolerance.
 Nearly 70% of the global population is intolerant to lactose.
 In the United States alone thirty to fifty million Americans are lactose intolerant.
 Additionally, the Gastrolyzer® can test for all these intolerances and malabsorption issues: fructose, sorbitol, sucrose, fructan, xylitol, & more.
 As well as testing for Small Intestinal Bacterial Overgrowth (SIBO).